Heatblur-Simulations/f-4e-manual/src/systems/nav_com/encryption.md

 during flight makes the cipher mode inoperable for the crew for the remainder of the flight.

-Note: To permit conventional UHF communications the mode must be set to P (plain) even if the KY-28 power knob is in the OFF position.
-If the mode is set to C (cipher), conventional UHF communication is inhibited in both the front and rear cockpit.
-An exception to this is transmission and reception on guard or aux receivers, as these are not affected by the cipher mode.
+>💡 To permit conventional UHF communications the mode must be set to P
+> (plain) even if the KY-28 power knob is in the OFF position.
+If the mode is set
+> to C (cipher), conventional UHF communication is inhibited in both the front and
+> rear cockpit.
+An exception to this is transmission and reception on guard or aux
+> receivers, as these are not affected by the cipher mode.

 ## KY-28 Modes of Operation